deepanshs/mrsimulator/docs/installation.rst

  - `matplotlib>=3.0.2 <https://matplotlib.org>`_.

-For a web face interface, we use
+For the web-face interface, we use

  - `plotly>=3.6 <https://plot.ly/python/>`_
  - dash>=0.40